Katherine Jane Rodgers

 M, b. circa 1908

-Edgar was born circa 1908.1 He was the son of Clem Paramore Hicks and Katherine Jane Rodgers.
+Edgar Eugene Hicks was the son of Clem Paramore Hicks and Katherine Jane Rodgers.

 Eunice Mae Hicks